Sidstumple/performance-matters/README.md

 # Performance matters

+All changes are merged in [my develop branch](https://github.com/Sidstumple/performance-matters/tree/develop).
+All my audits are documented in this [audit.md](https://github.com/Sidstumple/performance-matters/blob/develop/audit.md).

 ## Project setup

 This project serves an adapted version of the [Bootstrap documentation website](http://getbootstrap.com/).
 It is based on the [github pages branche of Bootstrap](https://github.com/twbs/bootstrap/tree/gh-pages).